ROCm/rocm-install-on-linux/docs/install/rocm-offline-installer.rst

 Use the **Driver Options** menu to optionally include the AMDGPU driver in the offline installer.
 If driver installation is included, an AMDGPU driver based on a specific ROCm version is integrated into the installer.
-In addition, the installer can configure several post-installation driver options for offline installation.
+In addition, the installer can configure several post-installation and advanced driver options for offline installation.

 .. image:: ../data/how-to/rocm-offline-installer-4-driver-options.png
    :width: 800